 Follow the steps below to use the Automated Flow Paths command:

-The following sections describe the Automated Flow Paths command and how to interact with the above dialog box.
+The following sections describe how to use the Automated Flow Paths command and interact with the above dialog box.

 Selecting HEC-HMS Subbasins to Compute Flow Paths